 - Are my marketing campaigns automated and personalized and bring me a regular growth in donors?

 If you feel there are issues that make constraints in your team’s effectiveness, it’s time to consider how you can simplify some processes using technologies.

-What are the advantages of automation for nonprofits?
+What are the Reasons for automation in nonprofits?

-Nonprofits and automation can work together successfully to increase the effectiveness because of:
+Nonprofits and automation can work together successfully to increase effectiveness because of:

 - Reduction of manual labor and time for routine task completion